aakritianand/code.pyret.org/README.md

 ## Configuration with Google Auth and Storage

-In order to have share links, saving, and other docs-related functionality work, you need to add to your `.env` a Google client secret, a client ID, a browser API key, and a server API key.
+In order to have shared links, saving, and other docs-related functionality work, you need to add to your `.env` a Google client secret, a client ID, a browser API key, and a server API key.
 You'll copy `.env.example` to `.env`, and populate several from your dashboard at Google.